-The following courses that fulfill requirements for the Sustainability Studies minor and/or core concentration appear on the Fall 2014 course schedule (which should be consulted for updates):
+The following courses that fulfill requirements for the Sustainability Studies minor and/or core concentration appear on the Spring 2015 course schedule (which should be consulted for updates):

 The issues of sustainability are not just a passing fad and it is not just an American issue.
 As reported in a recent New York Times article, sustainability is becoming mainstream in Canadian universities.
 Australians have been leaders in sustainability thinking for a long while.
 Sustainability is explored in South America through a unique organization.
 And of course, China continues to grapple with relationships between complex economic and environmental issues. in RWU's SUST classes, we explore the many global dimensions of sustainability while connecting them to our local communities and personal lives.